Maitreyee95/lineup/README.md

-# Memo - a task scheduler app
+# Line Up - a task scheduler app

 ## What all can be done: